collectiveacuity/jsonModel/REFERENCE.rst

             "postal_code": "",
             "country": "United States"
         },
-        "comments": [ "strings" ]
+        "comments": [ "string" ]
     }

 Default Settings
 ^^^^^^^^^^^^^^^^
 - **Structure**: The validation process will assume that a dictionary (including the top-level dictionary) defines its maximum scope of key names and that lists can contain any number of items.
-Lists cannot contain mixed datatypes and the structure of the first item in a list defines the allowable properties of each item in the list.
+Lists cannot contain mixed datatypes and the first item in a list defines the allowable properties of each item in the list.
+For this reason, all lists declared in the model must also contain an item.
 So, the example model expects to find only the userID, datetime, active, address and comments fields and it will accept any number of strings in the comments list.
 - **Datatype**: The validation process will assume that the datatype of each value in the input matches the datatype in the model.
 So, the example model expects to see a string for userID, a number for datetime, a boolean for active, etc...
+Special datatypes like bytes, integers, doubles and sets which json does not support must be handled by qualifiers in the components map.
 - **Requirements**: The validation process will assume a key with a non-empty value is a required input.
-On top of this, a list with a single item it is also considered optional so that there is a placeholder with which to declare the format of the contents of the list.
-So, all fields in the example are required except postal_code and comments.
-The empty value for each datatype can be expressed with {}, [], 0, 0.0, false or "" and indicates that it is optional.
+Since lists must have an item, all declared lists are assumed to be required fields in the model.
+So, all fields in the example are required except postal_code.
+The empty value for each datatype can be expressed with {}, 0, 0.0, false or "" and indicates that it is optional.

 Components Map
 --------------